benc-uk/kube-workshop/01-cluster/readme.md

 az aks get-credentials --name $AKS_NAME --resource-group $RES_GROUP
 ```

-Now you can run some simple `kubectl` commands
+Now you can run some simple `kubectl` commands to validate the health and status of your cluster:

 ```bash
 # Get all nodes in the cluster